Lula Mae Pressley Hampton -- Orangeburg

-The family requests that you do not visit the residence, but you may call her sister, Beverly P. Sawyer, at 470-535-7045, or her niece, Valerie Allen, at 803-378-7434, or Simmons Funeral Home and Crematory, Orangeburg.
+The family requests that you do not visit the residence; you may call her sister, Beverly P. Sawyer, at 470-535-7045, or her niece, Valerie Allen, at 803-378-7434, or Simmons Funeral Home and Crematory, Orangeburg.
 Please adhere to all COVID-19 precautions.

 Online condolences may be sent to www.simmonsfuneralhome.com.